This post may contain affiliate links. Read the full disclosure

 Most kids have no idea what to write about when you give them their first travel journal and you may find yourself disappointed when the pages remain blank.

-By adding travel prompts to each page or giving them a list of easy prompts they can use if they need help can be a great way to get them writing.
-Having their own travel journal is also a great way to keep kids entertained while in transit.
+By adding travel prompts to each page or giving them a list of easy prompts they can use if they need help can be a great way to get them writing about their family travel.

 These travel journal prompts for kids are perfect for younger travellers: